Xilinx/mlir-aie/tutorials/README.md

 This design tutorial will help guide someone new to MLIR through the steps of building increasingly complex multi-core designs.
 It can be consumed in different ways, depending on the user's end-goal.
 For a detailed walkthrough of the `mlir-aie` dialect at a physical-level, the tutorials should be followed in order and all the subdirectories of each tutorial should be read.
 For a more high-level description of the dialect the tutorials should still be followed in order, but reading only the first 5 tutorials will suffice to start building multi-core designs at a higher abstraction level without in-depth understanding of the low-level details.
 The subdirectories in each tutorial can thus be skipped (with the exception of tutorial-3 which introduces the high-level abstraction of the `mlir-aie` dialect).

 The individual tutorials are listed below along with the AI Engine architecture topics they cover.
-Following this is a a more detailed description of the architecture, ending with an overview of how each tutorial maps onto it.
+Following this is a more detailed description of the architecture, ending with an overview of how each tutorial maps onto it.

 * [Tutorial 1 - Modules, tile, buffer, core, locks](./tutorial-1)
 * [Tutorial 2 - Host code configuration, simulation, hardware performance](./tutorial-2)